shashiben/flutter_next/README.md

 # Flutter Next

-An advanced flutter package to build responsive application accross all packages with ease and has an handful of different types of extension.
+An advanced flutter package to build responsive application accross all platform with ease and has an handful of different types of extension.

 ## Features